Stock market today: Asian markets advance after Wall Street logs its best week in nearly a year

 The S&P 500 climbed 0.9%, to 4,358.34.
 It rose every day last week.
 The Dow Jones Industrial Average gained 0.7% to 34,061.32, and the Nasdaq composite jumped 1.4% to 13,478.28.

-Stocks surged on rising hopes the Federal Reserve is finally done with its market-crunching hikes to interest rates, meant to get inflation under control.
-A report on Friday underscored that pressure is easing on inflation after it showed employers hired fewer workers last month than economists expected.
+Stocks have surged on rising hopes the Federal Reserve is finally done with its market-crunching hikes to interest rates, meant to get inflation under control.
+A report Friday underscored that pressure is easing on inflation, showing employers hired fewer workers last month than economists expected.

 Strong profit reports helped drive some stocks to towering gains.
 Generac, a maker of backup generators, soared nearly 28% for its best week since its stock began trading in 2010.
 At Expedia Group, another stronger-than-forecast report sent its stock nearly 22% higher for its best week since the market was surging out of the early 2020 coronavirus crash.